Scott Parker: Chelsea

 Parker, who had been consistently linked with moves away from Charlton for several years, finally left The Valley on 30 January 2004 to join Chelsea on a four-and-a-half-year contract for a £10 million fee.
 Alan Curbishley, the Charlton manager, criticised his attitude following news of Chelsea's interest, accusing him of bad behaviour and saying that "...his conduct in training has not been what it should have been."
 Parker was initially signed as cover for Claude Makélélé and Frank Lampard, but did not get too many chances to play in his preferred position.
 He scored his only goal for Chelsea in a 2–0 win against Portsmouth at Fratton Park on 11 February.
 At the end of the 2003–04 season, Parker was named as the PFA Young Player of the Year.

-Following the summer signings of Arjen Robben and Tiago Mendes, Parker's first-team opportunities were limited during 2004–05.
+Following the summer signings of Arjen Robben and Tiago Mendes, Parker's first-team opportunities were limited during 2004–05 season.
 Although he found first-team opportunities hard to come by at Chelsea, he was a regular starter in Chelsea's League Cup matches, a competition where he played in three consecutive victories against West Ham, Newcastle and Fulham.
 His problems were compounded when he broke a metatarsal bone in a match against his former club, Norwich City.
 Due to this injury, Parker missed both legs of the League Cup semi-final against Manchester United and the final against Liverpool, although he took part in the celebrations.